Dermatomyositis (dur-muh-toe-my-uh-SY-tis) is an uncommon inflammatory disease marked by muscle weakness and a distinctive skin rash.

 - Skin changes.
 A violet-colored or dusky red rash develops, most commonly on your face and eyelids and on knuckles, elbows, knees, chest and back.
 The rash, which can be itchy and painful, is often the first sign of dermatomyositis.

 - Muscle weakness.
 Progressive muscle weakness involves the muscles closest to the trunk, such as those in your hips, thighs, shoulders, upper arms and neck.
 The weakness affects both the left and right sides of your body, and tends to gradually worsen.

 Seek medical attention if you develop muscle weakness or an unexplained rash.

-The exact cause of dermatomyositis is unknown, but the disease shares many characteristics with autoimmune disorders, in which your immune system mistakenly attacks your own body tissues.
+The cause of dermatomyositis is unknown, but the disease has much in common with autoimmune disorders, in which your immune system mistakenly attacks your body tissues.

 Small blood vessels in muscular tissue are particularly affected in dermatomyositis.
-Inflammatory cells surround the blood vessels and eventually lead to degeneration of muscle fibers.
+Inflammatory cells surround the blood vessels and eventually lead to destruction of muscle fibers.